Moses-Skosana/Hello-World/README.md

-# Changes to the Hello-World project.
+# Merged Hello-World project.
-This the edited branch
+Edited-branch and Main branch have been merged